bfxdev/Arduino/ArduinoStructure/README.md

 3. **Arduino IDE installed in a folder**: classical installation without administrator rights under Windows, set up by choosing the _ZIP file for non admin install_ on the [official Arduino download page](https://www.arduino.cc/en/Main/Software) and decompressing it into a folder.

+4. **Arduino IDE app from the Microsoft Store**: [Windows-specific packaging](https://www.microsoft.com/en-us/p/arduino-ide/9nblggh4rsd8) of the Arduino IDE, set up by installing as any other Windows app from the store.
+It may not be  fully supported by other tools, but has some advantages.

-4. **Web-based Arduino IDE**: new style of IDE for Arduino, requiring the installation of a plugin and allowing to [code in the web-browser](https://create.arduino.cc/projecthub/Arduino_Genuino/getting-started-with-arduino-web-editor-on-various-platforms-4b3e4a).
+5. **Web-based Arduino IDE**: new style of IDE for Arduino, requiring the installation of a plugin and allowing to [code in the web-browser](https://create.arduino.cc/projecthub/Arduino_Genuino/getting-started-with-arduino-web-editor-on-various-platforms-4b3e4a).
 No description of this kind of installation in this tutorial, too far away from the other installations, and not likely to be useable with any other external tool.

-5. **Arduino IDE app from the Microsoft Store**: [Windows-specific packaging](https://www.microsoft.com/en-us/p/arduino-ide/9nblggh4rsd8) of the Arduino IDE, which does not seem to be fully supported by other tools.
-No description of this kind of installation in this tutorial, even if most of the information may be applicable (I did not really try it).

 ## Location of Arduino-related files